Tesmi-ui/frt/README.md

-# frt thanks for comming here
+# frt: thanks and welcome